ShaharBand/fluxly/docs/concepts.md

-FluxCLI revolves around a few central abstractions that let you build **typed, maintainable, and DAG-based workflows**.
+Fluxly revolves around a few central abstractions that let you build **typed, maintainable, and DAG-based workflows**.

 ---